Taking over Manchester from

 Jenny Leonard

 Jenny Leonard is a live scribe artist drawing and sketching at meetings and conferences, both virtually and in person.
-She also paints murals and site specific public art on art trails across the UK.
+She also paints murals and site-specific public art on art trails across the UK.
 She is based out of Grit Studios in Manchester but will travel far and wide for the right projects and big blank walls!
 You can see her local mural work at the Great Northern Warehouse and paintings for sale up at The Counter House in Ancoats.

 Instagram: @JennyLeonardArt